bernardjhuang/gamerunnersnews/_posts/2014-10-29-bjergsens-yasuo.md

 ## Split Pushing, the Mid-Game and Closing it Out

-### Samsung Blue versus Team SoloMid: Worlds 2014 Quarterfinals, Game 3
+### Samsung White versus Team SoloMid: Worlds 2014 Quarterfinals, Game 3

 Part of what makes Bjergsen’s Yasuo play so strong is a deep understanding of how, when and where to split push effectively.
 There is a lot to learn from how Bjergsen applies pressure through split-pushing, but also how he leverages a lead to its full advantage to close out a game.